jlewi/flutter_oauth/README.md

 ## Incorporating Into Your Application

-The redirect URL is hardcoded in two places
+The redirect URL is hardcoded in

 * gcp.dart
-* web/oauth2redirect.html

 This would need to be changed in any application.